 Ivy Investment Management Company (IICO) serves as the Fund’s investment adviser.
 IICO is a wholly-owned subsidiary of Waddell & Reed Financial, Inc.

 The Fund is a closed-end exchange traded investment company.
 This material is presented only to provide information and is not intended as investment advice or recommendations for trading purposes.
 Closed-end funds, unlike open-end funds, are not continuously offered.
 After the initial public offering, shares of closed-end funds are sold on the open market through a stock exchange.
 Investment policies, management fees, risks other than those mentioned above, and other matters of interest to prospective investors may be found in the closed-end fund prospectus used in its initial public offering.
-For additional information, contact the Ivy Funds Sales Desk at 866.263.1985.
+For additional information, contact our sales desk at 800-532-2780.